RozhakXD/Premium/README.md

 This script will not require updates because it is automatically updated at all times.
 You don't need to worry if a problem occurs because this script will learn how to update next.

+## Features

-This script is built using the latest version of the private Instagram API, which is obtained by performing SSL pinning bypass on the Instagram application.
-It supports login via cookies, helping to prevent spam detection by Instagram.
-The script includes features for obtaining free Likes, Comments, and Followers.
-Additionally, it can generate random user agents, ensuring that the account remains up to date.
+This script is developed using SSL pinning bypass methods for Instagram and the latest API version, allowing for login via cookies.
+This approach helps prevent Instagram from detecting and blocking spam.
+The script offers several features, including the ability to get free Likes, Comments, and Followers, and generates random user agents to keep the account updated and less detectable.

 <details>
   <summary>Show Image Features</summary>
   <img src="https://github.com/user-attachments/assets/26b01a63-35f5-40ad-b4c8-54a859159645" alt="Premium Features">
 </details>

-Moreover, the script includes a highly dangerous feature that allows for the brutal reporting of other people's Instagram accounts.
-It also has a self-updating method that refreshes automatically every second, ensuring it remains effective and current without requiring manual updates.
+Additionally, the script includes a highly risky feature for brutally reporting other Instagram accounts.
+It also has an automatic updating function that refreshes every second, ensuring it remains effective and up-to-date without requiring manual intervention.

 ## Compatibility
   - [Windows PowerShell](https://www.microsoft.com/store/productId/9N0DX20HK701) / Kali Linux